Fall Data Challenge: Educator Resources

 - Volunteer to help students form teams, and/or to sponsor teams

-- Offer your classroom as a meeting and workspace for student teams
+- Offer your classroom (or if your class is virtual, your Zoom or other online meeting tools) as a meeting and workspace for student teams

 - It’s a contest from the American Statistical Association where students can analyze real data to help address a pressing current issue.